“A library is the delivery room for the birth of ideas, a place where history comes to life.”

 – Norman Cousins

 Pivotal point of our Library Project is our library.
 We are fortunate of having our very own library at Mothers Unite.
-At this space we are able to get our children enthusiastic about reading and the magic of story-telling.
+In this space we are able to get our children enthusiastic about reading and the magic of story-telling.
 It is important to us that our children can express and exchange their fantasies freely in a comfortable space.

 Since a lot of our children are struggling at school with reading and writing we provide different projects to help them to improve their skills.